LEOPOLDO GIL CORNET Rafael Manzano Prize 2012

 The Real Colegiata de Roncesvalles

-The beauty, quality and rigour of these last interventions enabled him to become, in 2012, the first architect to receive the Rafael Manzano Prize, thanks to the generosity of The Richard H. Driehaus Charitable Lead Trust.
+The beauty, quality and rigour of these last interventions enabled him to become, in 2012, the first architect to receive the Rafael Manzano Prize.

 His undertakings in the ensemble of the la Real Colegiata de Roncesvalles have not only enhanced its artistic and documentary values but have embellished a cultural landscape of highly symbolic and intangible content.
 It has expanded and spread scientific knowledge of the monument, but moreover, by recovering its functionality, has provided work to the population of the area and contributed to the preservation and continuity of traditional trades (masonry, carpentry, stonework…).
 This has also contributed to the sustainable development of the region in which it lays, performing an important social service.